Historic Cape Town Gardens

 Don't miss South Africa's oldest cultivated pear tree and the rose garden built in 1929, which has maintained its original appeal.
 At the scented garden for the blind, close your eyes and inhale the different fragrances.

-The gardens are home to a number of squirrels, who will happy to pose for your photographs.
+The gardens are home to a number of squirrels happy to pose for your photographs.

 Nearby places of worship at the gardens include St George's Cathedral (seat of South Africa's Anglican Church) and the Great Synagogue.
 There is also a Holocaust Centre.